Moki00/skill-assessments/it-operations/it-operations-quiz.md

 ## Q7.
 A client needs to secure their cafe's wireless network, which is used only by employees.
 What is the best approach for a finite list of devices?

-- [x] Limit access to specific MAC addresses.
+- [xo] Limit access to specific MAC addresses.
 - [ ] Do not broadcast the SSID.
 - [ ] Apply a metered connection.
 - [ ] Apply a password.